-1 tablet of fresh yeast (or one satchel of dry yeast)
+· 1 cube Fresh yeast (or 1 Satchel of dry yeast)

-Sift 1&1/2 cups of flour into the bowl, with a strong wood spoon and mix the water into the flour.
+3. Sift 1½ cups of flour into the bowl.
+Mix the water into the flour with a strong wooden spoon.
 Add the salt and mix with the spoon for about 1-2 minutes.

-Add the another 1 1/2 cup of flour and kneed the focaccia dough for about 3 minutes, mixing very well.
+4. Add the other 1½ cups of flour and kneed the focaccia dough for about 3 minutes, mixing very well.
 Add the dough into the bowl and add olive oil.
 Using your hands, squeeze the olive oil into the dough for about a minute.
-Simply mixing with your hands, do this for about one minute...there will be extra oil a the bottom of the bowl (you will later pour this on the top of the dough).
+Simply mixing with your hands, do this for about one minute...there will be extra oil a the bottom of the bowl (this will be poured on top of the dough later).

-Make a ball with the dough, and put the dough in a tray with a sheet of baking paper.
-Open the dough with your hands.
-When the dough is open, make little holes with your fingers.
-Add the rest of the olive oil on the top of this, the oil will pool and fill the small holes you made with your fingers.
-Add the rock salt in the top, the rosemary, the oregano and the pepper.
+5. Make a ball with the dough, and put the dough in a pan with a sheet of baking paper.
+Press the dough into the pan with your hands.
+Then make dimples in the dough with your fingers.
+Add the rest of the olive oil on the top of dough, the oil will pool and fill the small holes.
+Sprinkle the dough with the rock salt, the rosemary, the oregano, and the pepper.

-Let the focaccia rise for about two hours.
+6. Let the focaccia rise for approximately two hours.

 7. Bake at 350F/180C for about 30 minutes or until golden brown.